okawak/artemis_crib/content/installation/root.md

 If errors related to xrootd, TBB and clad occur, the cmake options `-Dxrootd=OFF`, `-Dimt=OFF` and `-Dclad=OFF` may work respectively.
 {{% /notice %}}

-`source thisroot.sh` part will be written in thisartemis.sh (this is created after artemis installation), but before installing artemis, you need to type this once.
+I recommend to write `source thisroot.sh` part in the .bashrc/.zshrc to load this library.

-after completing the installation of the artemis, you don't have to execute this command for each time.